How Often Should I Take My Puppy Outside To Use The Bathroom?

 Excessive Urination or Accidents

 If your puppy is consistently having accidents indoors and urinating excessively, it may be a sign of an underlying health issue.
 Excessive urination can be a symptom of a urinary tract infection or other medical conditions.
-If you notice any unusual changes in your puppy's bathroom habits, it's crucial to consult with a veterinarian to rule out any potential health concerns.
+If you notice any unusual changes in your puppy's bathroom habits, it's crucial to consult with a veterinarian to rule out any potential .

 Conclusion